Vazelon Monastery: History

 Alexios III, one of the Emperors of Trebizond.
 Some emperors provided funding to Vazelon Monastery.

 Vazelon was built in Roman times.
 It was first used in 270 or in 317.
 After the division of the Roman Empire in 395, Anatolia (including Vazelon Monastery) became part of the Byzantine Empire.
 The monastery was attacked and ruined on numerous occasions by invading forces.
 In the 6th century, it was sacked by the Sassanids, who also killed its residents.
 Byzantine emperors financed the monastery in the 600s and 700s, allowing it to expand.

 During the Fourth Crusade, invaders from Europe sacked Constantinople.
 This 1204 attack fractured the Byzantine Empire.
 The Pontus region, to which Vazelon belonged, became the Empire of Trebizond.
 Trapezuntine emperors continually funded Vazelon throughout the Middle Ages.
 Vazelon Monastery, along with other large Pontic monasteries, was "handsomely endowed by the emperors."
 The Pontus region remained under Trapezuntine rule until Turkish conquest in 1461.
 Vazelon continued its religious functions during Ottoman times and into World War I. However, during the Russian occupation of Trabzon in 1916-7, some monastic documents were seized.
 These remain in St. Petersburg.

-Violence occurred at Vazelon Monastery during the last years of World War I. Turkish soldiers rounded up Pontians from around Trebizond Vilayet, brought them to the monastery, and killed them.
+Violence occurred at Vazelon Monastery during the last years of World War I. Turkish soldiers rounded up Pontian Greeks from around Trebizond Vilayet, brought them to the monastery, and killed them.
 Some women were raped before being killed.
 (Note: This happened in 1916, after Russian forces captured Trabzon and as Turkish soldiers were retreating from the region.)
 The last residents of the monastery were forced out during the Greek/Turkish population exchange in 1923.
 Most of the native Greek Orthodox who had avoided the Greek genocide were forced to Greece, and Greece's native Muslims were expelled to Turkey.
 After the population exchange, one monk, Dionysios Amarantidis, took an icon of John the Baptist from Vazelon Monastery.
 He transferred it to the monastery of Agia Triada in Serres, Greece.
+In 1997, a new Saint John Vazelon Monastery was built near the village of Agios Dimitrios, Kozani.
+The icon was transferred there from Serres.

-Today, Vazelon sits abandoned.
+Today, the original Vazelon Monastery sits abandoned.
 Vandalism has contributed to its dilapidated state.
-The Leningrad Museum and Turkish Historical Society (TTK) keep what is left of the monastery's archives.
+The St. Petersburg History Museum and Turkish Historical Society (TTK) keep what is left of the monastery's archives.